Mdhvince/RAG_LLM/README.md

 We can see that the 3rd question **How does it work?** do not contain any information about **saliency map**.
 But using the history, the LLM is able to generate a standalone question that is relevant: **How does the saliency map work?**.

+## The chain types implemented

+## Work in progress
+- [ ] Parameter Efficient Fine-Tuning on the QA task - Dataset [Dolly](https://huggingface.co/datasets/databricks/databricks-dolly-15k)
+- [ ] Parameter Efficient Fine-Tuning on standalone question generation - Dataset (Not found yet)
+- [ ] Enhance the retrieval method as it is a very important part of the workflow